 Deep testing can uncover possible errors hidden in spreadsheet cells and consequently mitigate risks.
 But spreadsheets used to support financial reporting are normally large, complex, highly-personalised and, without ample supporting documentation, understandably hard to follow.

 No clear ownership of risk management responsibilities

-There’s always a dilemma when an organization starts assigning risk management responsibilities for spreadsheets.
-IT personnel believe users in the business side of the organization should be responsible since they are the ones who create, edit, store, duplicate, and share the spreadsheet files.
+There’s always a dilemma when an organisation starts assigning risk management responsibilities for spreadsheets.
+IT personnel believe users in the business side of the organisation should be responsible since they are the ones who create, edit, store, duplicate, and share the spreadsheet files.
 On the other hand, users believe IT should be responsible since they have always been in-charge of managing IT infrastructure, applications, and files.